VivekTRamamoorthy/VivekTRamamoorthy/README.md

 ### Hi there 👋

-- I am a recent PhD in Computer Science from the University of Nottingham's Computational Optimisation and Learning (COL) Lab.
+- I am a Lecturer in the School of Physics, Engingeering and Computer Science at the University of Hertfordshire.
-- I work on shape and topology optimisation algorithms for lightweight acoustic sound-absorbing structures.
-- My current research interests are metaheuristics, topology optimisation and acoustics.
+- My current interests are metaheuristics, structural topology optimisation and acoustics.
 - Check out my homepage at [VivekTRamamoorthy.github.io](https://VivekTRamamoorthy.github.io).